Dana Trent: Controversy

 Trent is one of only 2,500 women total ordained in the Southern Baptist tradition.
 She is publicly critical of Beth Moore, criticizing Moore's stance on complementarianism.
 On State of Belief with Welton Gaddy, Trent questioned Moore's apology and timing of leaving the Southern Baptist Convention.
 Trent says that Moore was unwilling to abandon complementarianism all together, suggesting that Moore believes there are circumstances in which complementarianism is appropriate and that Moore benefits from a "neutral posture" on complementarianism.

 Career

 Trent is one of the few female ordained Southern Baptist ministers in the United States.
 She graduated from Duke Divinity School with a Master of Divinity in 2006.
 After graduating from Duke at the age of 25, she served as a UNC Health intensive care resident chaplain where she worked with terminal patients and bore witness to 200 deaths in one year.
-Publishers Weekly called Trent's fourth book, Dessert First, “hilarious and poignant.”
+Publishers Weekly called Trent's fourth book, Dessert First, "hilarious and poignant."
 According to Englewood Review of Books, Dessert First decidedly is not a treatise expounding traditional Christian views on death.
-Trent’s focus instead is starting the conversation about death early and often, regardless of the reader’s faith background.
+Trent's focus instead is starting the conversation about death early and often, regardless of the reader's faith background.

-Trent is a community college instructor who helps young adults process death and grief in using the context of World Religions.
-In her college classroom, she helps students understand the meaning of life and grief from the perspective of religion and spirituality.
-During the pandemic, Trent, who is active in the Death-Positive Movement, told ABC News that Americans should consider having more candid conversations about death, loss, and grief, saying that COVID had "awakened" society to the reality of death.

-Trent was often featured as a Wake Tech Community College faculty expert for CBS 17 in the areas of coping with anxiety, stress, and pandemic re-entry.
-She is an advocate for technology sabbaths.